 Will every school closure because of inclement weather be considered a Remote Learning Day?

-During the 2020-2021 School Year, any day that our school buildings are closed because of inclement weather, will be considered a Remote Learning Day.
+Any day that our school buildings are closed because of inclement weather, will be considered a Remote Learning Day.

 Will students be required to login to each class period on a Remote Learning Day?